-Costa Rica in July: Weather, Activities, and Best Areas to Visit
+Costa Rica in July: Weather, Where to Visit, What to Do

-Costa Rica in July means that the rainy season is going strong.
-Despite that, it is still a great time to visit and experience the country.
+If you are planning to visit Costa Rica in July, expect that it is the rainy season in most parts of the country.
+Despite the somewhat unpredictable weather, it is still a great time to visit and experience the country.
 Get ready for lush green jungles, warm temperatures, active wildlife, and afternoon rain storms.
+Also, did you know that sometimes the rainy season takes a break for about two weeks in July?

 Should You Visit Costa Rica in July?